 For nearly sixty years, Arlington functioned as a complex society made up of owners and slaves, whites and blacks.
 To some observers, on the surface, Arlington appeared as a harmonious community in which owner and slave often lived and worked side by side.
 Yet an invisible gulf separated the two, as slaves were the legal property of their owners.
 The enslaved possessed no rights, could not enter into legally binding contracts, and could be permanently separated from their families at a moment's notice.
 The contributions of the Arlington slaves have been a vital component of Arlington House's history from the beginning.

 In 1802, the first slaves to inhabit Arlington arrived at the estate with their owner, George Washington Parke Custis.
-The grandson of Martha Washington and adopted grandson of George Washington, Custis had grown up at Mount Vernon, as had many of his slaves.
+The grandson of Martha Washington and step-grandson of George Washington, Custis was adopted by the Washingtons and had grown up at Mount Vernon, as had many of his slaves.
 Upon Martha Washington's death, Custis inherited her slaves and purchased others who belonged to his mother, Eleanor Custis Stuart.
 In all, Custis owned nearly 200 slaves and as many as 63 lived and worked at Arlington.
 (The others worked on his other two plantations, White House and Romancoke, located on the Pamunkey River near Richmond, Virginia.)